 Triangles involves three people and three roles, like parts in a play.
 One person un-consciously chooses the role of the Persecutor ("P").
 S/he blames, disrespects, attacks, ignores, and/or criticizes the Victim ("V") for something, causing the Rescuer ("R") to defend the Victim.
 That may quickly shift so that the Persecutor becomes a Victim, and the former Victim may become a Rescuer.

 Infidelity is a triangle with the 'other woman' or 'other man'.
 It forms a P.V.R interactional sequence in those roles even when the presence of the third party is well disguised.
-Work, an in-law or a step-child or step-parent set up enduring triangular sequences in families.
+Work, an in-law or a step-child or step-parent can be enduring triangular sequences in families.

 Article 1: 'When Three's a Crowd' by Jackie Garretson